 - 1. The student must maintain a minimum cumulative GPA of 3.50 or higher. - 2.
-The student must have approval of the appropriate Program Coordinator, who is responsible for making a judgment about a student's preparation and ability to undertake the rigor of producing a Master's level thesis. - 3.
-The student must have a first reader/chairperson who is capable and willing to supervise the thesis.
+The student must have the approval of the appropriate Program Coordinator, who is responsible for making a judgment about a student's preparation and ability to undertake the rigour of producing a Master's level thesis. - 3.
+The student must have a supervisor (first reader) who is capable and willing to supervise the thesis.